-In 2016, the General Data Protection Regulation (GDPR) came into effect, assuring data privacy and enhancing the control and rights of individuals over their personal information, including medical data.
-One of the seven principles of GDPR is transparency, providing patients the right to information (Article 12).
-Each patient should be informed in a consice, transparant, and intelligible way, using clear and plain language.
+In 2018, the General Data Protection Regulation (GDPR) became directly applicable across the EU, assuring data privacy and enhancing the control and rights of individuals over their personal information, including medical data.
+One of the principles of GDPR is transparency, providing patients the right to information (Article 12,13, 14).
+Each patient should be informed in a concise, transparent, and intelligible way, using clear and plain language.
 The information should be easily accessible, in written or other means, and where appropriate, by visual or electronic means.

 Inform your patients, use our video!

-To comply with this transparency principle, GliMR has developed an animation video to inform patients that:
+To help comply with this transparency principle, GliMR has developed an animation video to inform patients that:

 - Reusing and sharing medical data for scientific purposes can happen.

 - When data is reused for scientific research, several safeguards are in place to keep the patients’ privacy protected at all times.

 - Medical data is needed: by using their medical data, each patient can make a difference.

 The video has been produced by a team of scientists, creative artists, GDPR specialists and patient representatives, with special attention to conciseness, clarity, and intelligibility.
 Although the video uses glioma as a case sample, it is applicable for all types of medical data in all medical cases.